ppalmes/CombineML.jl/README.md

     :min_samples_leaf => 1,
     # Minimum number of samples in needed for a split.
     :min_samples_split => 2,
-    # Minimum purity needed for a split.
+    # Minimum purity increase needed for a split.
     :min_purity_increase => 0.0
   )
 ))